Keisn1/Supervised-Machine-Learning-Algorithms/README.md

 # Machine-Learning-Algorithms
-Bunch of machine learning algorithms
+Bunch of supervised machine learning algorithms

 In this repository I put a bunch of machine learning algorithms.
 In particular algorithms that I learned of via studying at Udemy under course